Aemony/SK-AltInjector/README.md

    * Similarly, specify "WindowsApps" to allow injection into UWP/Microsoft Store based titles.
      * Note that support for UWP based games are minimal at the moment.
 3. Save and close the file.
-4. Download this tool from the [Releases](https://github.com/Idearum/SK-AltInjector/releases) section.
+4. Download and extract this tool from the [Releases](https://github.com/Idearum/SK-AltInjector/releases) section.
-5. Launch this injector and use the icon in the notification area to inject Special K into the game.
+5. Launch **SK-TinyInjector.exe**
+6. Right click on its tray icon (the pokeball 😃) and enable Settings > **Keyboard shortcut (Alt+X)**.
+   * The setting will be saved between launches.
+3. Use **Alt+X** to automatically inject SK into the active window.

+Remember to create/update *\Documents\My Mods\SpecialK\Global\whitelist.ini* to include paths (or parts of the paths) to games outside of the Steam library folder if the intention is to load SK into those as well.
+A future update will see SK-TinyInjector automatically update that file before injecting Special K into the process.

 # Tips and tricks

-* Special K's compatibility menu is still accessible if holding down Ctrl+Shift when clicking on a window in the list.
+* Special K's compatibility menu is still accessible if holding down Ctrl+Shift when clicking on a window in the list, or when clicking Alt+X (so Ctrl+Shift+Alt+X) to inject into the active window.
 This menu will either allow you to re-configure what API Special K will use, or act as a shortcut to install wrapper DLLs or reset the config for the injected game.

 * Special K have been confirmed working (although with reduced functionality) for both Void Bastards and Prey on the Microsoft Store when injected in this capacity.
 A lot of other UWP based titles will not work.